ClockOrange/UCR-CS201-LLVM/README.md

 project 03

-cd UCR-CS201-LLVM
+cd UCR-CS201-LLVM <br />
+change the func_name with test file name in LivenessAnalysis.cpp <br />
+bash run.sh <br />
-change the func_name with test file name in LivenessAnalysis.cpp bash run.sh enter the number of test file want to test, for example “1” for “test1”
+enter the number of test file want to test, for example “1” for “test1” <br />